 Greece holiday destinations

-Greece may have battled some economic problems recently, but it remains one of our favourite European holiday destinations.
+Greece is one of our favourite European holiday destinations.
 It’s not just the promise of long hot summers that keep us coming back, it’s the diversity of the islands – and the mainland – plus the quality of the accommodation and the friendliness of the people.

 But for me the real enduring appeal is the timelessness and simplicity of unspoilt Greece.
 The food is fresh, simple, healthy and has changed little in hundreds of years.
 The whitewashed houses, the squat churches and windmills that dot the landscape speak of tradition and a quiet self assurance.